 If a student believes the final grade assigned in a course was inappropriate, he/she may appeal that grade by filing a formal grade appeal within 15 days of the start of the next academic session.
-Please see the DSU policy on Appealing Academic and Administrative Decisions for the required process and form to appeal a final grade.
+Please see the Undergraduate Catalog or Graduate Catalog for the required process to appeal a final grade.